 How many people does the Police Department employ?

-The Police Department has sixteen full-time sworn officers, five communications specialists, and a civilian records administrator.
+The Police Department has eighteen full-time sworn officers, five communications specialists, and a civilian records administrator.

 What type of shifts do your employees work?

 The police officers are divided into two separate twelve-hour shifts.
 Communications specialists work two separate twelve-hour shifts.
 Administrative, investigative, and civilian personnel typically work five eight hour days each week.

 Is there always a uniform patrol supervisor on-duty?

 Yes, three uniformed patrol supervisors are assigned opposite shifts from each other to maximize the time that officers are directly under their direction.
 In the rare circumstances that a sergeant or corporal is not on-duty, a senior patrol officer serves as shift supervisor.
 Additionally, the chief of police and the captain alternate weeks as the 24-hour on-call command staff officer.